BorisStankov98/Anch-assignment/README.md

 angular cli : npm install -g @angular/cli nest cli :  npm install -g @nestjs/cli

-After that you need to cd back-end and install all the node modules by typing npm install
+After that you need to cd back-end/api and install all the node modules by typing npm install

 Once you have the back-end modules you can start the backend by typing: npm run start:dev